AustralianCyberSecurityCentre/azul-plugin-python/README.md

 ## Development Installation

-To install azul-plugin-python-decompiler for development run the command (from the root directory of this project):
+To install azul-plugin-python for development run the command (from the root directory of this project):

 ```bash